-SECTION 6.7.(b) The Appropriations Committee of the House of Representatives and the Appropriations/Base Budget Committee of the Senate may review the funds, programs, and divisions listed in this section and shall determine whether to continue, reduce, or eliminate funding for the funds, programs, and divisions, subject to the Continuation Review Program.
+SECTION 6.7.(b) The Appropriations Committees of the House of Representatives and the Senate may review the funds, programs, and divisions listed in this section and shall determine whether to continue, reduce, or eliminate funding for the funds, programs, and divisions, subject to the Continuation Review Program.
 The Fiscal Research Division may issue instructions to the State departments and agencies subject to continuation review regarding the expected content and format of the reports required by this section.
 No later than December 1, 2011, the following agencies shall report to the Fiscal Research Division:

 - (1) Justice and Public Safety.

+- a.
+Drug Treatment Court.

+- b.
+Family Court.

-Family Court. - (2) Education.
+- (2) Education.
 Center for Public Television as provided by Section 9.1 of this act. - (3) Natural and Economic Resources. - a.
-Commerce/Office of Science and Technology. - b.
+Agriculture/Research Stations. - b.
+DENR/Prairie Ridge Ecostation. - c.
+Commerce/Office of Science and Technology. - d.
 Wildlife Resources Commission/Conservation Education. - (4) Health and Human Services.
 Division of Information Resource Management. - (5) General Government.
 General Assembly Facility Services. - (6) Transportation.
-Division of Motor Vehicles Drivers License Program.
+Division of Motor Vehicles Drivers' License Program.